Chapter 4:

 Unfazed by my friends’ savage beatdown, I quickly analyze the unfavourable situation and come up with the most suitable course of action.

-First we have to rescue Serena, the support, she’s in the best situation out of the other two.
-Her powers will be necessary if we want to heal the other two who are getting their asses handed over to them.
+First, we have to rescue Serena, the support.
+Out of the three of them, she’s in the best situation.
+Her powers will be necessary if we want to heal the others who are getting their asses handed to them.

 “Leave it to me.”